Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ### Data Source

-The dataset is publicly available on [data.gov](https://data.gov) and provided by the California Department of Public Health.
-It includes 189,921 records on disease incidence by county, year, gender, and population in California from 2001 to 2022.
+The dataset is available on [data.gov](https://data.gov) and provided by the California Department of Public Health.
+It includes 189,921 records on disease incidence by county, year, gender, and population across California from 2001 to 2022.

 ### Data Preparation

 The dataset was cleaned for consistency and accuracy.
-Missing values were filled, and confidence intervals were added per the California Department of Public Health’s methods for estimating disease rates over time.
+Missing values were handled, and confidence intervals were added using the California Department of Public Health’s methods for estimating rates over time.

 ### Analytical Tools

-- **Tableau:** For interactive data visualizations.
+- **Tableau:** For data visualization and trend analysis.
-- **Microsoft Excel:** For initial data organization and statistical analysis.
+- **Microsoft Excel:** For data organization and preliminary statistical analysis.

 ---